LIVING TRUST ATTORNEYS

 That means that if the estate is worth $400,000, the statutory fees you would pay would be $9,000.
 Filing fees and miscellaneous costs (publication in a legal newspaper, etc.) would bring the total probate fees and costs up to around $11,000.
 When considering the amount of money and time that loved ones would have to put into a probate case, a living trust is a much preferred and easier alternative.

 Our estate planning professionals will explain the legal process in creating these documents, determine what would be most beneficial to you, and figure out a game plan moving forward.
-Call us today to discuss your legal situation with one of our trusted living trust attorneys.
+Call us today to book a free appointment and for information on hiring us as your trusted living trust attorney.